ArminTamzarian/node-calendar/README.md

 * `firstweekday` - (Number) Numerical day of the week the calendar weeks should start.
 (0=MON, 1=TUE, ...)
 Default: 0

+Throws `IllegalWeekdayError` if the provided weekday is invalid.

 ### calendar.Calendar.getfirstweekday()

 Getter for firstweekday